SLoW: Select Low-frequency Words! Automatic Dictionary Selection for Translation on Large Language Models: Results

 \subsection{SLoW versus High-frequency}

 In order to further validate our claim that lower-frequency dictionaries are more useful for translation than higher-frequency ones, we perform a comparison between SLoW and those dictionaries with the highest frequency and present the results in Table \ref{high-freq}.
 When the same number of words and PoS ratios are kept, we see that SLoW is clearly better in high-frequency dictionaries.
 For example, for translating into English on ChatGPT, SLoW is always better than high-frequency dictionaries.
-This apparently strengthens the claim of this paper.\footnote{Due to space reasons, we leave case studies in the Appendix.}
+This apparently strengthens the claim of this paper.